laupse/twitter-analytics-exporter/README.md

 # Twitter-analytics-exporter

-This repository contains a prometheus "exporter" that will collect analytics about a tweets for a user timeline
+This repository contains a prometheus "exporter" that will collect analytics about tweets for a user timeline

-Analytics gathered belong to organic metrics from twitter
+Analytics gathered belong to [organic metrics](https://developer.twitter.com/en/docs/twitter-api/metrics) from twitter

 # Usage